dalhaan/PowerShell/README.md

 ## Join-Url

-The Join-Url function combines seperate url segments into a single url.
+The Join-Url function combines seperate Url segments into a single Url.

 **Syntax**
 ```powershell